-Q: What’s the most common mistake when using glycolic acid?
+What’s the most common mistake when using a glycolic acid exfoliant?

-It is easy to get addicted to glycolic acid’s immediate, glow-inducing powers, but you do not want to take on too much too soon.
+Many people wonder how to use glycolic acid.
+While it is easy to get addicted to glycolic acid’s immediate, glow-inducing powers, but you do not want to take on too much too soon.
 “The biggest mistake with exfoliants — and with any beauty product — is overusing it,” adds Engelman.
-Over exfoliation can cause bumpiness and stinging from excessive dryness.
-It is important to see how your skin reacts to a new product overtime.
+Over exfoliation can cause bumpiness and sting from excessive dryness.
+It is important to see how your skin reacts to new product over time.
 It also makes your skin more sun-sensitive, so make sure to wear your sunscreen.